-- Try and live or stay near a station near these lines you will save a huge amount in taxi fares.
+- Try and live or stay near a BTS station near cause this will save a huge amount in taxi fares.

 Be Careful If You Want To Drive

-Simply driving Thailand is dangerous as it has one of the worst accident rates in the world particularly motorbike driving counts for around 80% of the 60 odd deaths a day on the roads.
+Simply driving in Thailand is dangerous as it has one of the worst accident rates in the world particularly moped accidents account for around 80% of the 60 odd deaths a day on the roads.

 This stems from the “might is right” approach to driving.
-Trucks and buses will assume right of way over cars and motorcycles with the pedestrian at the bottom of the highway food chain.
+Trucks and buses will assume right off way over cars and mopeds with the pedestrian at the bottom of the highway food chain.

-If you are brave enough to drive a car or moped be super cautious.
-And wear a helmet, if the police catch you without a helmet, it will be a 200 bht fine.
+If you are brave enough to drive a car or moped be very cautious.
+And wear a helmet, if the police catch you without a helmet, it will be a 200 baht fine.

 General warning: If you are caught in a minor motoring accident the police will immediately assume it’s the foreigners fault.
 You will be required to pay on-the-spot restitution to the other motorist and maybe some merit money to the police officer for his “assistance”.